calmitchell617/Springbok/readme.md

 The .zipline file folder is hidden by default, so you need to alter your computer to reveal hidden files and directories.
 **In macOS Sierra and later, this is quite easy.
 While in Finder, press “Command + Shift + . “, and hidden files and folders will be revealed.**

-In Windows, google “windows reveal hidden files” and your windows version.
+For Windows, Google “Windows reveal hidden files” and your Windows version.

 If you’re running linux, you probably already know how to do it.

 Now find your .zipline folder, which is under your user directory.
-For example, on mac, this is under MacintoshHD -> Users -> the username you are currently using.
+For example, on Mac, this is under MacintoshHD -> Users -> the username you are currently using.

 Open “extension.py” to modify it.